https://www.humantruth.info/samoa.html

 Health:

 Samoa has some poor policies and cultural issues which cause some public health problems.
-Samoa comes in the best 20 when it comes to its smoking rate28 (amongst the best in Australasia).
-It does better than average in terms of its alcohol consumption rate29 and in its average life expectancy11 (amongst the best in Australasia).
-Samoa still has work to do.
-Samoa does worse than average in terms of its adolescent birth rate30 and in its fertility rate14 (amongst the highest in Australasia).
-And finally, it sits amongst the bottom 20 for its food aid and health contributions and WHO compliance31 (one of the highest in Australasia) and in its immunizations take-up32 (amongst the worst in Australasia).
-The number of overweight adults has increased by 14% over the past 40 years.
+Samoa comes in the best 20 in its smoking rate28 (amongst the lowest in Australasia).
+It does better than average for its alcohol consumption rate29 and in its average life expectancy11 (amongst the highest in Australasia).
+Samoa doesn't do so well in other areas.
+Samoa does worse than average in its adolescent birth rate30 and in its fertility rate14 (one of the worst in Australasia).
+And finally, it falls into the worst-performing 20 in terms of its food aid and health contributions and WHO compliance31 (amongst the worst in Australasia) and in its immunizations take-up32 (one of the worst in Australasia).
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Samoa improved by +4.5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Samoa's peak fertility rate was 7.67 in 1964.Life Expectancy Higher is better11 | ||

 ---|---|---|